ethmarks/ethmarks.github.io/content/posts/mfm.md

 ## MFM v1

-### iFrames
+### iframes

-[HTML Inline Frames](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/iframe) (iFrames) can be declared in MFM by using double square brackets that contain the iFrame title, followed by a parenthetical that contains the iFrame source.
+[HTML Inline Frames](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/iframe) (iframes) can be declared in MFM by using double square brackets that contain the iframe title, followed by a parenthetical that contains the iframe source.
 It was inspired by Obsidian Flavored Markdown's [note embedding syntax](https://help.obsidian.md/embeds).

 For example, the following Markdown...